modernmt/DataCollection/baseline/baseline.md

 # Running a baseline
 This document describes how to generate a parallel corpus from a [CommonCrawl](http://commoncrawl.org/) crawl.
 It requires that language meta-data has been extracted from the crawl via the process described in `metadata\metadata.md` and is accessible through a meta-data server.
 Another requirement is that the software described in `install.md` has been installed. *Baseline* in this context means that a simple URL matching mechanism is applied along with standard sentence alignment provided by the Bitextor/hunalign tools.

+For the easiest start we also provide already matched URL files annotated with CommonCrawl locations for a selection of language pairs that can be used to start in Step 4. of this baseline process.
+The files are contained in compressed form in our releases on https://github.com/ModernMT/DataCollection/releases

 ## Step 1: Preparations

 ### Creating a folder for the baseline results